miheer-diwan/Einstein-Vision/README.md

 # Einstein-Vision
-This project leverages classical computer vision and Deep learning techniques to develop a perception stack for autonomous vehicles.
-Additionally, a Tesla-inspired visualization was also developed using Blender to autnomously recreate a 3D scene from monocular images.
+This project leverages classical computer vision and deep learning techniques to develop a perception stack for autonomous vehicles using custom monocular images obtained from a Tesla vehicle.
+A Tesla-inspired visualization was also created using Blender to recreate a 3D scene from monocular images autonomously.

 Please refer to the [Report](Report.pdf) for implementation details.